TieuLongPhan/SynRBL/README.md

 - `setup.py`: Installation
 - `.gitignore`: Configuration for ignoring certain files and directories

 ## Installation

 To install and set up the SynRBL framework, follow these steps.
-Please ensure you have Python 3.9 or later installed on your system.
+Please ensure you have Python 3.11 or later installed on your system.

 ### Prerequisites

-- Python 3.9+
+- Python 3.11
-- RDKit
+- RDKit == 2023.9.4
+- joblib==1.3.2
+- seaborn==0.13.2
+- xgoost==2.0.3
+- scikit_learn==1.4.1.post1
+- imbalanced_learn==0.12.0
-- jobib
+- reportlab==4.1.0

 ### Step-by-Step Installation Guide

 1. **Python Installation:**
-  Ensure that Python 3.9 or later is installed on your system.
+  Ensure that Python 3.11 or later is installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).

 2. **Creating a Virtual Environment (Optional but Recommended):**
   It's recommended to use a virtual environment to avoid conflicts with other projects or system-wide packages.
 Use the following commands to create and activate a virtual environment: